developer8486/authentication_page_array/README.md

-# authentication_page_array
+# simple_login_page_array
-in this project i have created a aunthentication page using array as a data storage
+in this project i have created a simple login and registration page using array as a data storage